 A minimum of 120 semester hours must be earned by every undergraduate student to be eligible to graduate from Northeastern, 30 of which must be earned at Northeastern.
-Students must complete a minimum of 42 semester hours at the upper division level.
+Students must complete a minimum of 24 semester hours at the 300 level and 18 semester hours at the 200 or 300 level.